 During the summer, this roof makes your home cooler by efficiently reflecting away sunlight and reducing the amount of heat transmitted inside the house.
 Likewise, it makes the house warmer in the winter, by reflecting inside heat from the underside of the roof back into the house.

 This means that you will be saving a lot of money on the ever increasing heating and cooling costs.
-Homeowners across the US consistently report energy savings of as high as 20%, after installing a metal shingles roof.
+Homeowners across the US consistently report energy savings of as high as 20-25%, after installing this roof.

-Most metal roofs contain recycled content that ranges from 25% to 95%.
-This is in stark contrast to other materials, such as asphalt shingles, which have a much shorter service life and use oil-based products as their primary raw material.
-Metal shingles can also be recycled at the end of their long service life, instead of going into our landfills.
-Moreover, if you are doing a re-roof, they are light enough to be installed over your existing roof, which means that you will not need to send it to the landfill either.
+Most metal roofs contain at least 25% recycled content.
+This is in stark contrast to other materials, such as asphalt, which have a much shorter service life and use oil-based products as their primary raw material.
+Metal can also be recycled at the end of its long service life, instead of going into our landfills.
+Lastly, there are many products available that are already manufactured from 90-100% recycled content.
+This is ideal option if you truly care about having a green home.

 Cost per sq. ft.